 At the same time, however, President Trump in August 2017 rolled back an Obama-era order that required federal agencies to build infrastructure to higher standards or not at all on flood plains.

 “We know what we need to do,” says Illya Azaroff, co-chair of the American Institute of Architects risk and reconstruction committee.
-He points to the National Institute for Building Sciences study that shows every federal dollar spent on hazard mitigation saves an average of $6.
+He points to the National Institute of Building Sciences study that shows every federal dollar spent on hazard mitigation saves an average of $6.
 “But we have more conversations than we do have action.
 Are we implementing what we know, and do we have the fortitude and guts to get this done?”

 Some people, like Ricardo Álvarez-Díaz, past president of Puerto Rico’s Builders Association, say becoming more resilient will require systemic changes in culture, policy and funding.
 “It’s a Band-Aid mentality,” he says.
 “We have to start thinking holistically.”